princebot/pythonize/README.md

 That's it — you're done.
 Your Python app is now **pythonized**.

-Users will run your application the same way the did before, but as an implementation detail, the main executable is now a shell wrapper around your Python program.
+Users will run your application the same way they did before, but as an implementation detail, the main executable is now a shell wrapper around your Python program.